 Returning to a heroes’ welcome in New York Harbor in 1948, Ronne recalled the expedition as, “an extremely difficult experience.
 I was under enormous tension the entire time….The most difficult part is being in isolation with the same group over a long period of time.
 Even the way a man puts on his socks in the morning begins to irritate you.”

 A Woman of Diverse Talents and a Fearless Spirit

 Although Ronne was successful in her own right, the true extent of her contribution to Antarctic exploration, geography, and science may never be fully appreciated.
 While she earned a few bylines in the New York Times, the majority of her records and findings were published under her husband’s name.
 She edited his four books on Antarctica extensively, seeing that they were all based largely on her notes.

 Moreover, her accomplishments as an explorer were often overlooked in favor of the novelty of a suburban American woman traveling to such an exotic place.
-Newspapers of the day framed Jackie’s monumental work with headlines like, “Leader’s Wife Undaunted by Antarctic Rigors” and “Washington Housewife In Antarctica”.
-Others merely described her as “an attractive former State Department employee” while the New York Times wrote, “Far from being the robust type one might expect to undertake an experience that has driven explorers insane, Mrs. Ronne is young and winsome.”
+Newspapers of the day framed Ronne’s monumental work with headlines like, “Leader’s Wife Undaunted by Antarctic Rigors” and “Washington Housewife In Antarctica.”
+Others merely described her as “an attractive former State Department employee,” while the New York Times wrote, “Far from being the robust type one might expect to undertake an experience that has driven explorers insane, Mrs. Ronne is young and winsome.”

-Jackie Ronne passed away in 2009 and was buried next to her husband in Arlington Cemetery with the epitaph, “Antarctic Pioneer.”
+For the rest of her life, she served as a de facto ambassador of Antarctica, writing and lecturing about the continent and publishing her memoir, First Lady of Antarctica.
+Edith "Jackie" Ronne passed away in 2009 and was buried next to her husband in Arlington Cemetery with the epitaph, “Antarctic Pioneer.”